På spåret

 På spåret (lit.
-'On the Track') is a popular Swedish TV game show series broadcast on SVT since 5 September 1987.
+'On the Right Track') is a popular Swedish TV game show series broadcast on SVT since 5 September 1987.
 The show, which is intended to be humorous yet educational, has remained one of the most popular TV shows in Sweden, attracting an average of 2,150,000 viewers during the 2007 season.
 The all-time record was set in March 1990, when 3.7 million people tuned in to see the show.
 This means that nearly half of all Swedes saw the game show.

 På spåret is an original format developed by Ingvar Oldsberg for SVT, and he hosted the show for many years.
 The first show aired 5 September 1987.
 Lennart Dahlgren, winner of the first season, was the judge in 1988.
 Author and tennis legend Björn Hellberg was promoted from contestant to permanent Oldsberg sidekick and judge in 1995 after winning for four straight seasons.
 Famous gourmet, restaurant owner, and former contestant Carl Jan Granqvist sat in for Hellberg during the 2004 season.

 In 2009, after 21 years, Oldsberg and Hellberg left, and Kristian Luuk took over as host with Fredrik Lindström as judge.